 As a Catholic philosopher, Maritain's arguments run similar to Christian philosophers of early modern Europe who criticized absolute sovereignty.
 Witnessing the rise of the formidable entity of the state, they sought to place limits on its power and authority.
 They are the ancestors of those who now demand limits on the state's authority in the name of human rights, of the right to quell genocide and disaster and deliver relief from the outside, of an international criminal court, and of a supranational entity that assumes power of governance over economic, and now, maybe, military affairs.

 - Bartelson, J., 1995.
-A Genealogy of Sovereignty, Cambridge, UK: Cambridge University Press.
+A Genealogy of Sovereignty, Cambridge: Cambridge University Press.

 - Bodin, J., 1992.
-On Sovereignty: Four Chapters From Six Books of the Commonwealth, Cambridge, UK: Cambridge University Press.
+On Sovereignty: Four Chapters From Six Books of the Commonwealth, Cambridge: Cambridge University Press.